 Solukhumbu regional fee is 2000 rupees for group trekkers.

-The TIMS card is no longer needed in 2020.
+The TIMS card is no longer needed since 2020.
 It used to cost USD $20 if you were trekking alone or $10 if you were with a guide.
 For trekkers going alone, you do not pay the Solukhumbu regional fee, instead you pay $20 for the new (2022) TREK card which can only be bought in Monjo or Lukla.

 Do read about the latest trekking permit and national park fees in Nepal.